jahillebrand/Booths_Algorithm/README.md

-Booth's Algorithm
+#Alt-Booth's Algorithm
-Authors: Milien McDermott and Jacob Hillebrand
+## Authors: Milien McDermott and Jacob Hillebrand

 This python program will perform Booth's Algorithm on two integers between -128 and 127 (8 bits).
 The program will ask the user for two integers (a multiplicand